gerardroche/NeoVintageousDvorak/README.md

 | Setting | Description
 | :------ | :----------
-| `vintageous_source` | Read Ex commands from a resource before the neovintageourc resource is sourced.
+| `vintageous_source` | Read Ex commands from a resource before the neovintageousrc resource is sourced.
 This means you can still override these ex commands in your neovintageousrc file. <br>Example: Packages/NeoVintageousDvorak/dvorak.neovintageous

 Command Palette → Preferences: NeoVintageous Settings